Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Becker House, Ecology House, and the Townhouse Community offer air-conditioned accommodations.

-Mary Donlon Hall and Ithaca College's Quad Halls are neither air conditioned nor air controlled.
+Mary Donlon Hall and High Rise 5 are not air conditioned or air controlled.

 Disabilities: Adaptive accommodations are available for those with disabilities.
 Please refer to the Disability Housing Requests section at the bottom of this page.